29 Unique Weekend Trips from Denver with Killer Scenery

 best weekend trips from denver

-Don’t miss the iconic Hanging Lake hike, an easy hike that also happens to be one of the best hikes in Colorado.
+Don’t miss the iconic Hanging Lake hike, an easy hike.
+It also happens to be one of the most unique hikes in Colorado.
 You’ll need to make a reservation for a $12 permit, but it’s worth it.

 The town of Glenwood Springs offers plenty of entertainment, with lovely local eating options and a charm that welcomes you with open arms to the great Centennial State.